Corporate Shareholder and Joint Venture disputes form a substantial part of Rupert’s practice. His cases have involved complex issues relating to:

 A claim for payment of US$10 million due under a joint-venture agreement.
 Issues: allegations of fraudulent misrepresentation; governing law issues; Russian law on limitation (including the circumstances in which the usual contractual limitation period may be suspended) and contractual interpretation under the Russian Civil Code.
-The case involved liaising closes with the client’s expert evidence on the preparation of expert reports on these issues and cross-examining the opposing party’s expert on them.
+The case involved liaising closely with the client’s expert evidence in the preparation of reports on these issues and cross-examining the opposing party’s expert on them.

 LCIA Arbitration